StateControlled/file_explorer/README.md

 A command-line tool that indexes a directory of heterogeneous files (prose, web pages, PDFs, source code, Jupyter notebooks) and retrieves the most relevant ones for a free-text query using a vector-space model.
-On top of the classic TF-IDF / cosine baseline it adds two advanced components — **query-conditioned file-type boosting** and **Rocchio pseudo-relevance feedback** — each of which can be toggled independently so their contribution can be measured.
+On top of the classic TF-IDF / cosine baseline it adds two advanced components: **query-conditioned file-type boosting** and **Rocchio pseudo-relevance feedback** each of which can be toggled independently so their contribution can be measured.

+**-Rocchio PRF via top k docs:**
+ This expands and adjusts query vector based off top k docs based off initial cosine ranking

+**-file-type boosting:**
+ Based on the documents file type and intent it adjusts doc scores affecting final ranking

 The **core retrieval algorithms** — the inverted index, TF-IDF weighting, cosine similarity, the query-intent classifier, the file-type boost, the Rocchio